-The instructor was prepared for the class session.
+1. The instructor was prepared for or the class session.

 YES NO PARTIALLY

 Comments:

 2. The instructor described the le arning outcomes to students at the e start of the class session.

 YES NO PARTIALLY

 Comments:

 3. The instructor successfully inte eracted with students.

 YES NO PARTIALLY

 Comments:

-4. The instructor facilitated stude ent-to-student interaction to achiev e instructional objectives.
+The instructor facilitated stude ent-to-student interaction to achiev e instructional objectives.

 YES NO PARTIALLY

 Comments:

-The instructor employed methods to facilitate active learning.
+5. The instructor employed meth ods to facilitate active learning.

 YES NO PARTIALLY

 Comments:

+The instructor employed metion evaluating, creating).
 The instructor employed methods to develop students' high order cognitive skills (e.g. analyzing, evaluating, creating).

 YES NO PARTIALLY

 Comments:

-7. The instructor employed meth ods to target a variety of student le earning styles.
+7. The instructor employed meti hods to target a variety of student le arning styles.

 YES NO PARTIALLY

 Comments:

-The instructor effectively used achieve instructional objective support materials (e.g., technology s. , media, handouts, etc.) to
+The instructor effectively used achieve instructional objective d support materials (e.g., technology es. , media, handouts, etc.) to

 YES NO PARTIALLY

 Comments:

 9. The stated learning outcomes were achieved.

 YES NO PARTIALLY

 Comments:

-The instructor summarized learning outcomes for the class session, explained how they connect to previous and to upcoming learning outcomes, and communicated to students, both verbally and in writing (e.g. through Blackboard, on the chalkboard, in the syllabus), the assignments due for the next class session(s).
+previous and to upcoming lea arning outcomes for the class session rning outcomes, and communicated ard, on the chalkboard, in the syllabu to students, both verbally and in

 YES NO PARTIALLY

 Comments: